 |

-Recent activities with
+Recent activities

-ISO and AES has resulted
+with ISO and AES

 in some available data and a measurement procedure for diffusers.
 FAQ 3 is expanded. |